 Are you preparing to meet with an estate planning attorney?
-Below is an estate planning checklist for your consultation.
 Before you meet with an estate planning attorney for your initial consultation, you should prepare some documents and information.
 This will help make the best use of your time during the meeting.

 Prepare a List of Questions for When you Meet With an Estate Planning Attorney.

 An important component of the estate planning checklist is information about fees.
-Ask your attorney about her fees.
+When you meet with an estate planning attorney, ask your attorney about her fees.
 Does she charge a flat fee or will she bill you at an hourly rate?
 What is her flat fee or hourly rate?